 Treating Addiction to Opiates

-Common forms of opiates and opioids and their prescription names include the following:
+Common forms of opiates, opioids, and combination products include the following:

 - Morphine (Astramorph)

 - Oxycontin (controlled release form)

 - Percodan (aspirin, oxycodone)

 - Bupenorphine (Subutex)

 Opiates and opioids are usually prescribed in pill form to treat acute levels of pain.
 Addiction can happen quite easily from this usage, however, particularly if the cause of the pain lingers for an extended period of time.
 Once that happens, getting off prescription opiates can incur severe withdrawal symptoms, which can include the following: